 - Approved grant-funded projects shall be implemented in a reasonable timeframe and completed within twelve months from the date of the grant award.
 Extensions may be considered on a case-by-case basis.

-- Awardees will be required to submit brief mid-year report and a final summary of how the grants fund were used and the impact the project has had within the community.
+- Awardees will be required to submit a final summary report of how the grant funds were used and the impact the project has had within the community.

 - Some priority will be given applications that are: